 Yes, I haven’t named the markets, but if you’ve followed my blog for any length of time, you know that’s just how I do things.
 Obviously, 44 rejections from one market is a lot, but since they’ve published 16 of my stories, I don’t take issue with the rejections. 🙂 The other markets here are pro and semi-pro publications that I continue to submit to, sometimes with success.
 If I were to expand this list to all the markets that have rejected me 10 times or more, you’d see a veritable who’s who of professional and well-regarded genre publishers, some of which I’ve managed to crack and some of which I’m still trying to.

 Since I last ran these numbers–when I hit 300 rejections–not much has changed.
 My fastest and slowest rejections are the same, and the average wait time has ticked up a little from 27 to 29 days.
 I doubt I’ll ever get a quicker rejection than 10 minutes, and, to be honest, I won’t submit to markets where waiting longer than 419 days for a response is even a possibility.

 And that’s a snapshot of 400 rejections.
 I won’t inflict any more stats on you, but I think this should give you a good idea of what my submission process looks like.
-We’ll talk again when I hit 500 rejections. 🙂
+We’ll talk again when I hit 500. 🙂

-Reached in rejections milestones of your own lately?
+Reached any rejection milestones of your own lately?
 Tell me about it in the comments.